Search API Connector Documentation

 - You will be directed to google.com and asked to sign in.

-- You’ll then be returned to your Google Sheet, and can verify that your Google PageSpeed Insights connection is active in the Connections screen.
+- You'll then be returned to your Google Sheet, and can verify that your Google PageSpeed Insights connection is active.

-Part 2: Create a Google PageSpeed Insights API Request
+Part 2: Pull Data from Google PageSpeed Insights to Sheets

-We’ll first follow Google’s PageSpeed Insights API documentation to pull in a summary of all the audit scores reported by Lighthouse.
+/runPagespeed?fields=lighthouseResult/categories/*/scoreendpoint, which allows us to retrieve a summary of the audit scores reported by Lighthouse

-Google’s PageSpeed Insights documentation also contains a handy expression builder that you can use to create and test queries.
-You can then take the resulting cURL snippet and copy/paste it into API Connector (Add-ons > API Connector > Import / Export > Import cURL).
-Just make sure to remove the Authorization header as we handle authorization through the OAuth2 connection manager.
+The documentation also contains a handy expression builder that you can use to create and test queries.
+You can then take the resulting cURL snippet and copy/paste it into API Connector (Extensions > API Connector > Import / Export > Import cURL).
+Just remove the Authorization header as we handle authorization through the OAuth2 connection manager.